 These initiatives are part of a long-standing tradition of support for the field of education, that has included the introduction of Educational Television to Israel in the 1960s, establishment of the Open University, creation of the Yozma Centre for Knowledge and Research in Education, and the Centre for Educational Technology (CET), which includes MindCET, an innovation incubator.

 Yad Hanadiv's core strategies and areas of focus

-Over more than a decade, Avney Rosha has provided intensive training for 2,000 new Head Teachers (half of the Head Teachers in Israel).
-An evaluation carried out by the National Authority for Measurement and Evaluation in Education in 2012 found that: 80% of Head Teachers saw improving teaching and learning as their main mission (vs a 5% initial benchmark when Avney Rosha was established).
-The rate at which graduates of preparatory programmes take up positions as Head Teachers has doubled from 25% to 50% and is on a par with international standards.
+After more than a decade, Avney Rosha has provided intensive training to 2,500 new head teachers (half of the head teachers in Israel).
+A survey carried out by the National Authority for Measurement and Evaluation in Education only four years after Avney Rosha’s establishment, indicated that the percentage of teachers who saw improving teaching and learning as their main mission had jumped from 5% to 80%.
+The rate at which graduates of preparatory programmes take up positions as head teachers has doubled from 25% to 50%, and is in line with international standards.